Deontay Wilder accuses Anthony Joshua of choosing 'business' over 'entertainment and thrill' - KTVZ

 Brought up in Tuscaloosa, Alabama, Wilder only started boxing at the age of 21 having harbored ambitions of playing American football professionally.

-But in boxing, he claims he’s found his true purpose, winning Olympic gold just a few years after taking up the sport.
+But in boxing, he claims he’s found his true purpose, winning Olympic bronze — hence the “Bronze Bomber” monicker — just a few years after taking up the sport.

 “I really heard those heavenly bells saying hallelujah, hallelujah,” said Wilder, recalling the first time he stepped into a boxing gym.